• Home |

 No one is going to argue that 10mm Auto isn't an absolute powerhouse.
 Indeed, critics often claim it's too powerful for self-defense.

-The 10mm Auto sends a 175 grain projectile downrange at 1,160 fps with 523 foot-pounds of muzzle energy.
-It holds onto that energy fairly well: 437 foot-pounds at 50 yards.
+The 10mm Auto sends a 175-grain projectile downrange at 1,160 fps and with 523 foot-pounds of muzzle energy.
+It holds on to that energy fairly well: 437 foot-pounds at 50 yards.
 That makes this cartridge handy for stretching beyond typical defensive shooting distances.

 Because of all that energy, the 10mm Auto often gets a bad rap for over-penetration, which can be a serious problem in crowded areas.
-The over-penetration issue can be improved by choosing loads designed for massive expansion such as Federal Personal Defense HST or Hornady Critical Duty.
+The over-penetration issue can be improved by choosing loads designed for massive terminal expansion, such as Federal HST or Hornady Critical Duty.

 Capacity